Graymore/SearchEngine/docs/Configuration.md

 After a complete installation, you should have a file `config/search.php`.
 This file is a global add-on for SearchEngine.

+To fully utilize SearchEngine, you need to implement your [interfaces](https://manual.manticoresearch.com/).

 ### config params

 #### General